ImranMatin/MLZoomCamp_Midterm_Project/README.md

   "prediction": "No Churn",
   "churn_probability": "14.5%"
 }

-📊 Monitoring & Observability
+### 📊 Monitoring & Observability

 To ensure model reliability in production, this project uses Evidently AI to detect data drift.

-Logging: The API logs all incoming requests to production_logs.csv.
+- **Logging: The API logs all incoming requests to production_logs.csv.

-Drift Check: Run the monitoring script to compare production data vs. training data.
+- **Drift Check: Run the monitoring script to compare production data vs. training data.

-Bash

 python monitor_drift.py

 Sample Drift Report:

 [Insert a screenshot of your evidently html report here]

-🔄 CI/CD Pipeline
+### 🔄 CI/CD Pipeline

 This project uses GitHub Actions for continuous integration and deployment:

-Push to Main: Triggers the pipeline.
+- **Push to Main: Triggers the pipeline.

-Build: Sets up Python environment and installs dependencies.
+- **Build: Sets up Python environment and installs dependencies.

-Train: Runs train.py to ensure the model is retrained on the latest code/data.
+- **Train: Runs train.py to ensure the model is retrained on the latest code/data.

-Containerize: Builds a new Docker image.
+- **Containerize: Builds a new Docker image.

-Deploy: Pushes the image to Docker Hub and triggers a redeploy on Render.
+- **Deploy: Pushes the image to Docker Hub and triggers a redeploy on Render.